-Your first line of defense against the assault of mail should be near the door you come in with your daily stack.
-Here's where to place letters along with coats, keys, and such.
-There's room here for a couple of day's accumulation before the pile gets moved to a final sorting station.
+The first line of defense against the assault of mail should be near the door you come in with the daily stack.
+A mudroom offers plenty of space to stow letters along with car keys, coats, hats, and more.
+A collection of built-in shelves in this mudroom provides a spot to store a couple of days' mail accumulation before the pile gets moved to a final sorting station.

 If it works in the post office, why won't it work for you?
 Cubbies take the headache out of sorting and organizing mail and ensure no items get lost in the shuffle.
 Use bold vinyl stickers or decorative labels to designate a mail cubby for every member of the family.

 Transform cards -- items that often end up stuffed into a drawer or cluttering a desktop -- into works of art.
 Hang strings of twine along a stretch of empty wall space and use tiny clothespins to attach pretty greeting cards and postcards.
 Switch out certain pieces as the seasons change to create a dynamic display.

 Create "in" and "out" boxes in the location where you typically dump mail.
 Empty paint cans from a hardware store, painted and labeled with vinyl stickers or scrapbooking letters, keep piles of mail grouped and ready for sorting.
 To make sorting even easier, be sure to toss out any junk mail immediately.

 Mailboxes offer convenience both outside the home and inside.
 Bring one into your home create a mail storage center in the entryway or mudroom.
 To add a splash of personality, line the inside of the lid with patterned scrapbooking paper.
 A small magnetic hook on the outside of the box provides a handy hang-up for keys.